-Medical ‘wokeism’ doesn’t exist – but thoughtless words affect us all | James Moore
+Sorry, but no – medical ‘wokeism’ does not exist | James Moore

 I confess, I’ve actually been put off hospital appointments as a result of the way I’ve been talked to.
 Sometimes I’ve quietly cheered when the hospital has cancelled or postponed them (which is getting increasingly commonplace in today’s NHS).

 As a patient, you should feel able to talk candidly to your medical team with a view to getting the best treatment and/or the best advice.
-The fact that this doesn’t always happen perhaps explains the doctors motivations for writing the piece.
+The fact that this doesn’t always happen perhaps explains the doctors’ motivations for writing the piece.

 Now, poor medical behaviour is not consistent across the piste.
 I’ve found it much less commonplace where I have my eyes screened.
 And you know what?
 They’ve improved lately.
-Though perhaps that’s bound to happen, when the people looking after you inspire confidence rather than dread.
+Though perhaps that’s bound to happen when the people looking after you inspire confidence rather than dread.

 If you read the BMJ article properly, as opposed to some of the media reports on what it says, you’ll also find that it wasn’t dashed off in half an hour to secure a cheap headline and a prominent position in the paper.
 It is, rather, a serious, academic analysis.